haris2887/CheckpointSD-WAN/README.md

-# CheckpointSD-WAN
+# Checkpoint SD-WAN
-ZeroTier SD-Wan BUILD for CP
+This will contain a repo for SD-wan builds for Checkpoint running ZeroTier.
+Stay Tuned !